pranav-gujar/Age_Calculator/README.md

 1. Open the Age Calculator WebApp in your web browser.
 2. Enter your birthdate in the provided input fields.
 3. The application will automatically calculate and display your age in years, months, and days.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

-## Acknowledgements

-- Thanks to CodeAlpha for providing the opportunity to work on this project during my web development internship.